 The above graph shows that the contractor's draws have been increasing, as anticipated, as the large cost items are completed.
-However, \$1.66M+ remains outstanding on the contract as of Certificate of Payment 13 issued on June 7th, 2023.
-As noted in Section 2.1 - Monthly Schedule, it is UEM's opinion that the contractors forecasted substantial completion date of June 29th is not likely to be met.
-For the certificate of substantial performance to be issued, the contractors next draw would have to greater than \$1.56M; 2-3 times higher than previously certified draws.
-(See Section 2.2 - Substantial Completion & Occupancy)
+As of Certificate of Payment 14 issued on July 17th, 2023, \$560,000 remains outstanding on the contract.
+As noted in Section 2.1 - Monthly Schedule, it is possible that the contractor could achieve substantial completion in August 2023 (See Section 2.2 - Substantial Completion & Occupancy).